vishnu16-va/sql_interview_questions/README.md

 DAY 04:- SQL QUESTIONS

-16. What is an Index in SQL?
+16. What is the offset clause in SQL?
 17. What is a Self Join?
 18. What is a View in SQL?
 19. What is a Composite Key?